Consulate General of Sweden, Hong Kong: 1853–1937

 In the early 1870s, the consular services in Victoria (Hong Kong) and other regions were criticized for their inadequacies.
 Norwegian dissatisfaction was particularly notable, and despite increasing commercial activities in East Asia, consular development lagged behind.
 Swedish-Norwegian ships visiting Hong Kong averaged 17 per year from 1870 to 1874, with the number declining to 13 ships by 1879.
 Consular appointments in Hong Kong faced challenges.
 In the mid-1870s, the resignation of Vice Consul Rudolf Jensen led to discussions about consular strategy in East Asia.
 In 1878, Hans Kjær was appointed as consul in Hong Kong, despite opposition from the Norwegians, who had preferred Ludvig Beyer.
 Kjær's tenure was short-lived due to his economic and social shortcomings, and he was replaced by John Murray Forbes of the Forbes family.
 Subsequent appointees, such as Charles Vincent Smith, who also worked as representative of Russell & Company, and Rudolf (Peter) Buschmann, also faced challenges, reflecting a persistent disconnect between the Swedish-Norwegian interests and the local commercial environment.

 By 1895, the Swedish-Norwegian authorities noted that no Swedish ship had visited Hong Kong in the previous five years.
 This prompted a reassessment of the need for a full consulate in Hong Kong.
 Consequently, on 22 May 1896, the consulate was downgraded to a vice consulate, and the district was placed under the jurisdiction of the consulate general in Shanghai.
 This decision was supported by former Foreign Minister and then Minister to London, Carl Lewenhaupt, and Consul General Carl Bock in Shanghai.
 In the late 1890s, further efforts to reorganize and improve consular services in East Asia were undertaken.
 A report by consul Ove Gude highlighted the need for salaried consulates in key locations, including Hong Kong.
 Gude's report emphasized the importance of having Swedish and Norwegian consuls who could effectively represent their countries' interests, as foreign merchant consuls often prioritized their own national interests.
-However, Gude's extensive proposals were largely rejected by Norwegian authorities, who deemed the costs too high and the direct trade with East Asia too insignificant to justify such an expansion.
+However, Gude's proposals were largely rejected by Norwegian authorities, who deemed the costs too high and the direct trade with East Asia too insignificant to justify such an expansion.